Are All Layers Created Equal?: Discussion

+This PAC-Bayes bound characterize perturbed networks.
+Corollaries that characterize the original network and that provides deterministic generalization can be found in Corollary~3.3 and Appendix~B of \citet{chatterji2019intriguing}.
+The existence of robust layers controls complexity terms in the bounds, providing alternative explanation of the generalization power of large overparameterized neural networks.
+It is shown that this provides more faithful ranking of the generalization power of neural networks than many previous complexity measures \citep[][Section~4]{chatterji2019intriguing}.

-We investigated the functional structure on a layer-by-layer basis of overparameterized deep models, on a wide variety of popular models for image classification.
+To recap the paper, we empirically investigated the functional structure on a layer-by-layer basis of overparameterized deep models for a wide variety of models for image classification.
 We introduced the notions of re-initialization and re-randomization robustness.
-Using these notions we provided evidence for the heterogeneous characteristic of layers, which can be categorized into either \robust or \critical.
-Resetting the \robust layers to their initial value has negligible consequence on the model's performance.
+Using these notions we provided evidence for the heterogeneous nature of layers, which can be categorized into either \robust or \critical.
+Resetting the \robust layers to their initial value has negligible effect on the model's performance.
 Our empirical results give further evidence that mere parameter counting or norm accounting is too coarse in studying generalization of deep models.
-Moreover, optimization landscape based analysis is better performed respecting the network architectures due to the heterogeneous behaviors of different layers.
-For future work, we are interested in devising a new algorithm which learns the interleaving trained and partially random subnetworks within one large network.
+Moreover, optimization landscape based analysis is better performed respecting the network architectures due to the heterogeneous nature of different layers.
+Our empirical work gives rise to several theoretical questions.
+We conclude with a short list which is by no means comprehensive of potential directions for future research motivated by our results.